Tacolizard/asm/src/guide.md

 2. 'Magic addresses' such as EIP and RET are set to their default values.
 EIP is set to `SYSTEM_OFFSET`.
 3. Program is mapped into RAM starting from `SYSTEM_OFFSET`.
 4. Execution starts.

+# EFLAGS
+EFLAGS is a special address located at RAM[2] that is used to store bitflags for various things.
+The following list tells what each bit of EFLAGS is used for. **list is numbered from lowest bit to greatest**
+0. ZF (Zero Flag); Set when the result of an operation is zero.
+4. OF (Overflow Flag); Set when an operation overflows.
+8. SF (Sign Flag); Set when the result of an overflown operation **would be** negative.
+12. IF (Input Flag); Set by a program, causes execution to stop until a user enters a value into stdin.